5 Crucial Questions to Ask Yourself Before Considering IVF

 Are you and your partner adequately prepared?

-Even though it may seem like all you have to do is wait for the doctors to do the procedure, the truth is there is plenty you both can be doing to increase your chances at IVF success.
+Even though it may seem like all you have to do is wait for the doctors to perform the procedure, the truth is that there are several steps you can take to increase your chances of IVF success.

 The big changes are with your diet and lifestyle.
-If you are your partner were already trying for a baby before, then you know that you should cut out smoking and any heavy drinking.
-You need to be eating plenty of fruits and veggies, whole grains, and lean meat.
+If you are your partner were already trying for a baby before, then you know that you should cut out smoking and any heavy drinking before IVF.
+You need to eat plenty of fruits and vegetables, whole grains, and lean meats.

 Be sure you’re eating plenty of fruits and veggies with a high amount of folic acid.
 Folic acid helps prevent any birth defects, so load up on leafy greens like spinach and fruits like oranges and strawberries.
 If you’re already doing that, then great!

-Substitute red meat for lean meats like turkey and chicken or fish.
-Avoid deep sea fish, which is high in mercury, and target fish that are high in omega-3 fatty acids.
-These will help build up egg strength and health, increasing your IVF success chances.
+Substitute red meat with lean meats like turkey, chicken, or fish.
+Avoid deep-sea fish, which are high in mercury, and target fish high in omega-3 fatty acids.
+These will help build up egg strength and health, increasing your chances of success with IVF.

 Are you and your partner aware of the costs?

-When it comes to paying for IVF, some insurances do in fact cover the treatment but the majority of them do not.
-That means you’ll be paying out of pocket and payments can range from £1500-£4500 per cycle.
+When it comes to paying for IVF, some insurance plans cover the treatment, but the majority do not.
+That means you’ll be paying out of pocket, and payments can range from £1,500 to £4,500 per cycle.

-Make sure you and your partner are aware of the costs before you decide 100% on IVF treatment.
-Look to see which ones have payment plans or those that could work with part of your insurance.
+Ensure you and your partner understand the costs before making a decision about IVF treatment.
+Look to see which ones offer payment plans or those that can be worked with in conjunction with part of your insurance.
+Knowing these finances before IVF is really important.

 Are you ready to be patient?

-While IVF does have a pretty good success rate, 25-30% depending on who you ask, it does become less and less successful the older you become.
-The magical cutoff age is 35, with IVF chances dropping.
+While IVF has a relatively high success rate, 25-30%, depending on who you ask, it becomes less successful with age.
+The magical cut-off age is 35, before IVF chances drop.

-Many couples tend to undergo treatment 2-3 times before they have success, so just know that it’s going to be just a bit longer of a road.
+Many couples tend to undergo treatment 2-3 times before they have success, so know that it will be just a bit longer of a road.